9track/FlashFloppy-wiki/FF.CFG-Configuration-File.md

 folder or FF/ subfolder of your USB drive.
 An example is provided in the examples/ subfolder of the FlashFloppy distribution.

+**NOTE:** If FF/ exists, FF.CFG must reside there, as the root folder isn't searched.

 ## Defaults

 Out of the box, FlashFloppy loads the default values described in the